 A Kentucky gentleman and bourbon aristocrat in the mold of E.H.
 Taylor, Jr., Col. Blanton devoted more than 55 years to producing, protecting and promoting fine Kentucky straight bourbon whiskey.
-Under Col. Blanton’s direction, the Distillery survived and even thrived through Prohibition, the Great Depression, a devastating flood and numerous other challenges throughout the early 20th century.
+Under Col. Blanton’s direction, the Distillery survived and even thrived through WWI, Prohibition, the Great Depression, a devastating flood, WWII, and numerous other challenges throughout the early 20th century.

 Born on an adjacent farm to the Distillery, Blanton joined what was then the George T. Stagg Distillery as an office boy at the age of 16.
 Over the next several years, Blanton was promoted and given experience in every department at the Distillery.
 Little did he realize the role he would play in the perseverance of the Distillery during prohibition or the massive expansion of the plant.

 In 1921, Col. Blanton was promoted to president of the Distillery and tasked with finding solutions to a rapidly declining industry.
 Col. Blanton kept the Distillery open through Prohibition, obtaining a special government license to produce “medicinal whiskey.”
 It was one of only a handful of distilleries in the country to obtain this special permission.
 It is in large part to Blanton’s efforts that Buffalo Trace Distillery has become globally recognized.

 Col. Blanton’s fortitude was tested once again after a disastrous flood in 1937 that forced the plant to temporarily halt production.
 Col. Blanton had the Distillery back to normal operation in just 24 hours through his leadership and creativity.